 2. Show kids how coding is used in their favorite video games

 By showing children how coding is used in the games, websites, and apps they love, they can see how coding is relevant to their everyday lives.
-This can help them to view coding as a useful and interesting skill to learn.
+They may be interested in making their own games!
+This can help them view coding as a useful and interesting skill to learn.
 Plus, ongoing research has consistently shown that playing certain video games improves vital skills, such as hand-eye coordination, as well as helps encourage creativity and develop problem-solving skills, which are very important qualities to have as a coder!
 So why not combine kids’ love of video games with learning a skill that can help them make those same games themselves?

 3. Show kids other real-world examples of coding

 Giving children other non-gaming real-world examples of how coding is used helps them to understand the practical applications of coding as well.
-By showing kids how coding can be used to create things like websites, robots, and the smart devices that they interact with every day, they can better understand why learning to program is both important and exciting!
+There is always something new and innovative going on in the world.
+By showing kids how coding can be used to create things like websites, robots, and the smart devices they can better understand why learning to program is both important and exciting!
+Current events keep kids both up to date of how technology is improving, but also interested in what the future may hold.
 Plus, studies have shown that using real-world examples can improve children's understanding and engagement with a subject, whatever that subject might be.

 4. Use block-based programming languages

 Using block-based visual programming languages, such as Scratch or ScratchJr, can make coding much more accessible for young children.
-Visual programming languages allow kids to learn coding concepts through a visual interface rather than a text-based one, letting them focus on learning the core concepts rather than getting bogged down by the semantics of the text.
-This can make coding less intimidating for younger children, and there is research suggesting that visual programming languages encourage kids to tinker more with the code, lending to a more natural learning process.
+Visual programming languages allow kids to learn coding concepts through a block based language, letting them focus on learning the core concepts rather than getting bogged down by the semantics of the text.
+The main focus of these languages is logic, not syntax.
+This can make coding less intimidating for younger children which may keep them invested.
+There is research suggesting that visual programming languages encourage kids to tinker more with the code, lending to a more natural learning process.

 5. Work on projects in a group

 Collaboration and teamwork are important skills that kids can learn through the vehicle of coding.
+Coding is rarely a solo endeavor.
 By working on coding projects together, kids can learn to communicate and problem-solve effectively, as well as stretch those social muscles!
+Maybe have kids work together to design characters and make stories.
+Maybe they have to create characters and someone else has to decide what happens in Scratch.
 Plus, according to the National Education Association, collaborative learning has been shown to develop higher-level thinking skills in students, as well as boost their confidence and self-esteem.

 6. Encourage kids to make their own projects and share them

 Giving kids the opportunity to create their own coding projects allows them to use their creativity and problem-solving skills.
 Sharing those projects with family and friends gives them the motivation to make more!
+Kids get excited and proud to show others what they have created!
 Plus, by sharing their projects with others, children can also learn about communication and presentation skills.
+Instead of having students be forced to create whatever is assigned, students can unleash their creativity to build whatever they want.
 Studies also suggest that children who engage in self-directed learning, such as creating their own coding projects, tend to develop stronger problem-solving skills, including lifelong learning and information management skills.

 7. Use storytelling to make coding more engaging

 Introducing storytelling into the learning process is another great way to make coding more interesting and relatable for children.
 Kids can use platforms like Scratch to make their own interactive stories or animations, which can make the process of learning to code a lot more fun!
+Scratch also allows students to draw their own sprites and backdrops, making the possibilities endless.
 Storytelling also provides many psychological and educational benefits.
 This study suggests that storytelling helps develop the imagination to visualize spoken words, improves vocabulary, and refines communication skills.

 8. Create challenges and competitions